How Much Does a Polished Concrete Floor Cost to Install?

 Such prices tend to be lower in the north of England, Northern Ireland, and Scotland but above the national average in the southeast of England.
 London is known for being particularly expensive as far as labour expenses go.

-Polished Concrete Floor Prices
+Polished Concrete Installation Prices

 Size of Area | Labour Cost | Supply Cost | Total Cost |